-0.5 C

 Nails usually exhibit horizontal and vertical ridges.
 These imperfections may be caused by direct physical trauma to one or more nails, or they may also be due to s serious illness.

-Also Read 5 Best Foods to Strengthen Weak Nails
+Also Read 5 Best Exercises for Diabetics

 Horizontal nails are also called Beau’s line and may be due to conditions such as uncontrolled diabetes mellitus type 2, circulatory disease, psoriasis, and severe zinc deficiency.
 The Mee’s line is also a type of horizontal ridge on the nail that can reveal arsenic poisoning, Hodgkin’s disease, leprosy, and carbon monoxide poisoning.